lodev09/Adaptify/README.md

 A customized version of the default _*Adaptive Theme*_ for [Sublime Text](https://www.sublimetext.com).
 Simple, modern and flat.

 ## Preview
-Below are some screenshots using some of the default Color Schemes.

 ### Adaptify Dark
 A Color scheme that I personally use that comes with this theme.
 See [below](#Adaptify-dark-color-scheme) for usage.
 `UI: Select Color Scheme -> Adaptify Dark`